Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

-It is inspired by the contractions to be used in the generalized Wick's theorem to compute the Hamiltonian kernel for density-independent forces.
-It is also consistent with the result one would obtain had the density-dependent terms been derived from a true three-body (or many-body) operator.
-It satisfies all the consistency requirements mentioned above \cite{(Rod02a),Egido04}.
-However, since the transition density is in general a complex quantity, this prescription requires special attention when the density is raised to a non-integer power.
-Specifically, one cannot rely on how the powers of complex numbers are evaluated within a given programming language or compiler.
-Obviously, this prescription brings back all the problems associated with branch points and cuts on complex planes.
+where $\hat{H}\{\rho\}$ denotes any density-dependent Hamiltonian containing terms similar to $V_{DD}$ of {\Eq}~(\ref{eq:VDD}).
+This prescription is inspired by contractions used in the generalized Wick's theorem when it is applied to three-body forces.
+It satisfies all the consistency requirements mentioned above \cite{(Rod02a),(Egi04b)}.
+However, since the transition density is in general a complex quantity, this prescription requires additional rules when it is implemented for the density raised to a non-integer power.

-\underline{Projected-density prescription:} The density to be used in the density-dependent interaction is given by
+\underline{Projected-density prescription:} The density to be used in the Hamiltonian kernel (\ref{kernel2}) is given by